Lunamos/lunamos.github.io/_pages/about.md

 Feel free to reach out if you have anything to chat!

+# Research Interest

+## Advanced Bioelectronics

+Create a new generation of wearable device systems based on advanced materials and electromagnetic technology

+## Biosignal Processing

+Process and analyze biological signals, including machine-acoustic signals, EEG, LFP

+## Neural engineering

+Neuromodulation for understanding and restoration of human functions

 # Recent News

 - *July,2023.* Visiting National University of Singapore!